Malayalam script: History

 Vatteluttu was in general use, but was not suitable for literature where many Sanskrit words were used.
 Like Tamil-Brahmi, it was originally used to write Tamil, and as such, did not have letters for voiced or aspirated consonants used in Sanskrit but not used in Tamil.
 For this reason, Vatteluttu and the Grantha alphabet were sometimes mixed, as in the Manipravalam.
 One of the oldest examples of the Manipravalam literature, Vaishikatantram (വൈശികതന്ത്രം, Vaiśikatantram), dates back to the 12th century, where the earliest form of the Malayalam script was used, which seems to have been systematised to some extent by the first half of the 13th century.

 Thunchaththu Ezhuthachan is credited with developing Malayalam script into its current form through the intermixing and modification of Vatteluttu, Kolezhuthu, and Grantha script, which were used to write the inscriptions and literary works of Old and Middle Malayalam.
 He further eliminated excess and unnecessary letters from the modified script.
-Hence, Ezhuthachan is also known as The Father of modern Malayalam.
-The development of modern Malayalam script was also heavily influenced by the Tigalari script, which was used to write the Tulu language, due to the influence of Tuluva Brahmins in Kerala.

 Thunchaththu Ezhuthachan, a poet from around the 16th century, used Arya-eluttu to write his Malayalam poems based on Classical Sanskrit literature.
 For a few letters missing in Arya-eluttu (ḷa, ḻa, ṟa), he used Vatteluttu.
 The popularity of his works caused the Malayali people to call him the father of the Malayalam language, which also popularised Arya-eluttu as a script to write Malayalam.
 Grantha did not have distinctions between e and ē, and between o and ō, as it was as an alphabet to write a Sanskrit language.
 The Malayalam script as it is today was modified in the middle of the 19th century when Hermann Gundert invented the new vowel signs to distinguish them.